runzhiwang90/hadoop-ozone/README.md

 ## Documentation

-The latest documentation is generated together with the releases and hosted on the apache side.
+Documentation is generated when Ozone is released, and is hosted on the [Apache site](https://hadoop.apache.org/ozone/docs/).

-Please check [the documentation page](https://hadoop.apache.org/ozone/docs/) for more information.

 ## Contact